Skip to main content

 • This creates persistent_data/db.selection.json

-• Initializes the database based on your selection
+• Initializes the PostgreSQL database

 • For development, you can also directly call POST /api/db/setup

-3. Schema Changes: Modify src/db/schema.sqlite.ts
+3. Schema Changes: Modify src/db/schema-tables/ directory

 4. Generate Migrations: Run npm run db:generate